Top 5 Mistakes That Make AI Writing Obvious

 Mistake #5: Copy-Paste Formatting Patterns

 AI adores templates.
 Humans?
 We crave visual surprises.
-When every subsection uses identical bullet points, numbered lists or header structures, content feels assembly-line, even if the words sound human.
 Detectors scan for these repetitive skeletons, while readers subconsciously register the lack of organic flow.

 Why it’s a problem:

 Predictable formatting = predictable thinking.
-Google’s 2025 core update prioritizes “diverse content experiences,” and tools like ZeroGPT flag “structural redundancy” as AI with 89% accuracy.
+Google’s 2025 update values “diverse content experiences,” while tools like ZeroGPT identify AI “structural redundancy” with 89% accuracy.
 Readers scroll past rigid layouts, assuming low originality.

 Before AI (Template Overload):